nadav-senseit/ai-accessibility-enforcement/README.md

 - Accessible labeling
 - Semantic HTML structure
 - Avoiding unnecessary ARIA
+- Bounded changes + short report (so developers can review diffs)

 These issues represent a large portion of real accessibility failures in generated interfaces.